Updated April 2025

 Do I Have to Notify the State?

 Yes.
-A parent or guardian must file an affidavit with the local superintendent stating their child is receiving instruction in homeschool.
-This affidavit must include:
+A parent or guardian must file a notarized affidavit with the local superintendent stating their child is receiving instruction in homeschool.
+This affidavit is due within 30 days of starting homeschool and must include:

 - The child’s name